-Annotated · critical & intersectional · not a technical bibliography
+Annotated · critical & intersectional · project and mechanism primers

 The camp's tools show you the mechanism.
 These readings ask what the mechanism is doing in the world — who builds it, whose labor and data it runs on, who pays when it fails, and what it does to how we see each other.
-Deliberately heavier on critique, fiction, and philosophy than on engineering: that part the tools already cover.
+A compact primer section follows the camp arc from token embeddings to shared image/text representations to point tracking across video.

 The paper behind the camp's central move: a language model is a fluent predictor, not an understander — and scale has costs in data, labor, and environment.
 Pairs directly with the Prediction ≠ understanding bridge and the Tokenizer.